wpendl99/.github/profile/webServices/design/design.md

 ## Model and sequence diagrams

 When first considering your service design it is helpful to model the application's primary objects and the interactions of the objects.
 You should attempt to stay as close to the model that is in your user's mind as possible.
-Avoid introducing a model that focusing on programming constructs and infrastructure.
+Avoid introducing a model that focuses on programming constructs and infrastructure.
 For example, a chat program should model participants, conversations, and messages.
 It should not model user devices, network connections, and data blobs.

 Once you have defined your primary objects you can create sequence diagrams that show how the objects interact with each other.
 This will help clarify your model and define the necessary endpoints.
 You can use a simple tool like [SequenceDiagram.org](https://sequencediagram.org/index.html#initialData=C4S2BsFMAIGEAsCGxqIA5oFCcQY2APYBO0AguCLpDvsdAEIEBG25lkAtAHwDKkRAN34AuPikQDEIcIiZRMjJtz6CRY1JOmz5igDy6OHFUKLC2VDVJlzq5yPsPGRDZpa03Md5fxOjgiIhRcAgA7EwBnZBBQ6AB3MHgXFj0DIx8RWFCIqJiiSABHAFdIcJQQglAAM0ockIVmb1VTUlwqNBQ7aGCw-kjQUPqlXnTTHkQAT2gAIgAJSHBwAinoQjIKKkwnIm47YVn5xeXKogIAWySgA) to create and share diagrams.